4th February 2020

-No discussion of international trade is complete without introducing the Ricardian law of comparative advantage, which Boris Johnson did.
+No discussion of international trade is complete without introducing the Ricardian law of comparative advantage, which Boris Johnson did in his opening remarks.
 Ricardo’s fundamental argument was equally in favour of free trade between nations but he also demonstrated that, under most conditions, a country would still benefit from trade even if it had an absolute advantage over every product category than that of another country.

 In his speech on the same day as that given by Johnson, Michel Barnier, the European Commission’s Head of Task Force for Relations with the United Kingdom, spoke in the same universal vocabulary of international trade relations as he presented the platform for the EU’s transition roadmap.

 Both Johnson and Barnier were speaking in the language of ‘macroeconomics’, the lexicon of choice amongst politicians when discussing the business of business in the context of trade negotiations.
 Translating this in a meaningful way to the real world of markets, companies and management has proved elusive during the Brexit hiatus, leaving a potentially dangerous knowledge vacuum for British businesses, especially those in the small and medium-sized sector for whom this vocabulary fails to translate in any meaningful, practical way.